laolujr/Cloud-Projects-/README.md

 Many clients choose Amazon Web Services (AWS) because it provides a wide range of cloud computing services and is affordable, dependable, scalable, user-friendly, and flexible.
 Its offerings include a combination of software as a service, platform as a service, and infrastructure as a service.

-I'll be showcasing a few projects that I've successfully implemented in a production setting on my GitHub repository using `Click Ops` and `Automation`.
+In this repository I would be  be showcasing how I deployed projects that I've successfully implemented in a production environment my GitHub repository using `Click Ops` and `Automation`.
 I would be using several `Cloud` and `DevOps` tools like `AWS`,`Kubernetes`,`Docker`,`MongoDB`,`Terraform` `Azure` `GCP` etc.